 - 2 1/2 cups raw rice

 - 2 tsp all purpose flour or maida

 - 2 tsp of cut coconut pieces

 - 1 pinch of salt

 - Soak the rice in water for about 3-4 hours .

-- Once soaked , drain out the water and powder it to a coarse consistency and keep aside.
+- Once soaked , drain out the water and spead it out on a cloth or paper towel till it completely dries up.Powder it to a coarse consistency and keep it aside.